BradleySReynolds/linked-list/readme.md

-You will need two classes or factories:

-LinkedList class / factory, which will represent the full list.
-Node class / factory, containing a value property and a link to the nextNode, set both as null by default.
+# Linked List Project

+## Made for the Odin Project

+### by Bradley Reynolds

+### Class LinkedList: Methods

+append(`value`) - This method will add the specified `value` to the end of the linked list.

+prepend(`value`) - This method will add the specified `value` to the front of the linked list, and also make it the `fhead`, or first value in the linked list.

+size() - This method will return the size of linked list, similar to array.length.

+head() - This method will return the current head of the linked list.

+tail() - This method will return the last node in the linked list.

-Build the following functions in your linked list class:
+at(`index`) - This method will return the node in the linked list at the specified `index`.

-(completed) append(value) adds a new node containing value to the end of the list (completed) prepend(value) adds a new node containing value to the start of the list (completed) size returns the total number of nodes in the list (completed) head returns the first node in the list (completed) tail returns the last node in the list (completed) at(index) returns the node at the given index (completed) pop removes the last element from the list (completed) contains(value) returns true if the passed in value is in the list and otherwise returns false.
+pop() - This method will remove the last node in the linked list.

+contains(`value`) - This method will return true/false based on whether or not there is a node with the specified `value`.

-(completed) find(value) returns the index of the node containing value, or null if not found.
+find(`value`) - This method will return the index of the node that has the specified `value`, if `value` is not in the linked list, then the method will return null.

-(completed) toString represents your LinkedList objects as strings, so you can print them out and preview them in the console.
-The format should be: ( value ) -> ( value ) -> ( value ) -> null
-Extra Credit
-(completed) insertAt(value, index) that inserts a new node with the provided value at the given index.
-(completed) removeAt(index) that removes the node at the given index.
-Extra Credit Tip: When you insert or remove a node, consider how it will affect the existing nodes.
-Some of the nodes will need their nextNode link updated.
+toString() - This method will return a string in form '[value1] -> [value2] -> [value3] -> null' based on the order of the linked list.

+insertAt(`value`, `index`) - This method will insert a node with the specified `value` at the specified `index`.
+The node currently occupying that `index` will be assinged as the `.next` value of inserted node.
+If the `index` is greater than or equal to the `size()` method's return value, then the `append(value)` method is ran instead.

+removeAt(`index`) - This method removes the node at the given `index` by assinging the previous node's `.next` value to point towards the node that comes right after the node being removed.